-Security clearances are active only for the time when an individual occupies the original job for which the clearance was designated.
-A clearance holder may be re-investigated at any time, but a formal review is required after 5 years for a Top Secret clearance, 10 years for a Secret clearance, and 15 years for a Confidential clearance.
+Security clearances are active only for the time when an individual holds the original job for which the clearance was designated.
+A clearance holder may be re-investigated at any time, but a formal review is required after five years for a Top Secret clearance, ten years for a Secret clearance, and 15 years for a Confidential clearance.

-A clearance can be reactivated without going through the entire investigative process again, as long as the break in employment is fewer than 2 years and the original investigation is not more than 5, 10, or 15 years old for the Top Secret, Secret, and Confidential categories, respectively.
+A clearance may be reactivated in certain cases without going through the entire investigative process again.
+However, the break in employment must be less than two years and the original investigation cannot be more than 5, 10, or 15 years old for the Top Secret, Secret, and Confidential categories, respectively.

 Before you apply for a security clearance, be sure to review the latest guidelines and updates from the U.S. Department of State so that you have current information on requirements, the process, and approval.